 Those companies that are looking for a cloud contact solution should seek a provider that offer call center features.
 Start by comparing feature sets with business needs, so that a package can be as cost effective as possible.
 Call center operations choosing a cloud based solution can be up and running in practically no time at all.
 Some companies will find a cloud based solution remains a best choice, as explained here: Cloud Based Call Center

 A specific must have feature for one company may not even be something desired in another company.
 ACD packages (Call Center Software) come in many variations in both capabilities and costs.

-Achieving the appropriate solution for one company is practically guaranteed not to be the same solution for another.
+Achieving the appropriate virtual cloud PBX solution for one company is practically guaranteed not to be the same solution for another.
 That's because each company has its own requirements that depend on existing applications which are critical to their business.
-Specific must have features for one company may not even be something desired in another.
+Specific must have features for one company may not be desired for another.
 Getting the right contact center software that's scalable with the necessary features takes some understanding and experience.

 An ACD is what handles incoming calls (also contacts) so that they are intelligently distributed to the correct end agent or "place".
 That place could be voicemail, an IVR that offers meaningful information, or a place in a queue that results in an automatic call back.
 IVRs can administer high call volumes ensuring the call gets to the most skilled agent.